hashicorp/consul/website/source/docs/connect/connect-internals.html.md

 configuration to be set to specify a datacenter that is authoritative for intentions.
-In production setups with ACLs enabled, the [replication token](/docs/agent/options.html#acl_tokens_replication) must also be set in secondary datacenter server's configuration.
+In production setups with ACLs enabled, the [replication token](/docs/agent/options.html#acl_tokens_replication) must also be set in the secondary datacenter server's configuration.

 ## Certificate Authority Federation